Myth-busting: Debunking 4 misconceptions about virtual primary care

 According to Dr. Williams, any medical experience can be impersonal if the physician's not engaged or the physician's not engaging the patient.
 It doesn’t just happen in a virtual setting.

 “Virtual care doctors are trained to ask you all the same questions your regular PCP would ask if you were coming in for an exam—and more,” Dr. Williams added.
 “If you as a patient feel that the virtual care doctor you are seeing isn’t doing their best to understand you on a personal level, then I’d say that’s a physician problem and not necessarily a virtual care problem.
-I have had virtual patients tell me they have never felt so listened to before, and that’s because I don’t allow myself to get distracted.
-For example, I don’t type on my computer during the visit.
-I give the patient my undivided attention.”
+We commonly hear our patients tell us they feel more comfortable and listened to than their in-person experience.”

 “The vast majority of health conditions that Americans face are chronic diseases like obesity/weight management, diabetes, high blood pressure, anxiety, high cholesterol, depression, and heart disease,” Dr. Williams said.
 “These conditions are managed by what the patient tells their doctor about their health and what they're doing to improve their health.
 A physical exam may be part of their total care, but does not represent the most important aspect of managing their condition, which is where virtual primary care could be a good complement to their total care.”